fxaps/XMPie-WSDL-Wrapper/README.md

 ## Concepts
 XMPie-WSDL-Wrapper is based on the work of [wsdl2phpgenerator](https://github.com/wsdl2phpgenerator/wsdl2phpgenerator).
-The wsdl2phpgenerator utility is used to generate PHP Classes, Methods and Properties from the XMPie WSDL files.
+The wsdl2phpgenerator utility is used to generate PHP Classes, Methods and Properties from the XMPie Web Services.
 Those resulting PHP Classes are wrapped by XMPie-WSDL-Wrapper to provide an easy and simple way to access **any** of the XMPie Web Services through a common interface.